 Add any statistic, expert opinion, quote, anecdote, or personal experience in support of your assertion (you need to think of them when preparing your structure as mentioned in the previous point).
 That’s how you strengthen your argument.
 For example, you can narrate your or someone else’s experience of how distracting use of laptop in the classroom was.

 When the other person is speaking, don’t think of what you would say next.
 Listen.
 Listen.
 And listen.
 If you listen, you would be able to counter his point if you don’t agree with it or build on what he said if you’ve more to say on it.
 A good response takes cues from what the other person said and reacts to it, and doesn’t get fixated on what you’ve already prepared.

 6. Review after the conversation ends

-Most people just hang up after finishing the conversation, which isn’t the best way.
-After the conversation, you should spend few minutes analyzing what went right and what went wrong.
+Most people just hang up after finishing speaking, which isn’t the best way.
+Instead, you should spend few minutes analyzing what went right and what went wrong.
 Few areas of improvement would be obvious to you, but few can be discovered through feedback from the other person.
 Identifying your mistakes is gold.
 Work on them.
 That’s the fastest way to improve.
 If you don’t critique your performance and take corrective steps, your communication skills would barely improve even after years of practice.

 Few logistical points to note on the topics that follow: